arcetera/wmrc/README.md

 If you don't already have them, copy `sxhkdrc.default` to `~/.config/sxhkd/sxhkdrc`, and copy `xinitrc.default` to `~/.xinitrc`.

-Uncomment the features you would like in .xinitrc.
+Uncomment the features you would like in `.xinitrc`.

+Throw all the scripts somewhere in your PATH.
+Enjoy.

 ## TODO